Project ECHO (Extension for Community Healthcare Outcomes)

 - Addiction treatment training, including management of naloxone/ buprenorphine (e.g. Suboxone) and injectable naltrexone (e.g. Vivitrol)

 - Access to a virtual learning community for treatment guidelines, tools, and patient resources

 - Access to a community of partners x made up of your fellow participants across the region

 CONNECT WITH US!

 The ECHO model™ uses simple videoconferencing technology to connect primary care team members, community treatment teams and community organizations from across the region with multidisciplinary specialists in addiction.
 Participants present patient cases for discussion, and receive recommendations for care from the network.
 Over time, community providers become experts in the treatment of opioid use disorder, bringing this valuable expertise and partnerships to their clinic and community.
-The Community Response to the Opioid Epidemic ECHO starts in January 2019, but new members can join on a rolling basis.
+The Community Response to the Opioid Epidemic ECHO started in March 2020, but new members can join on a rolling basis.

-Meetings are the second and fourth Tuesdays of every month from 12:30-2:30 pm
+Meetings are the third Wednesday of the month from 7-9 a.m.

 Register now to reserve your space in this no-cost program.
 Find out more about how to bring this life changing treatment and partnerships to your patients and community.